-You’ll need to adjust your gear to the weather to avoid any regrets.
-And there are also a few tools and accessories that are not related to the weather yet handy to have.
+You’ll need to adjust your gear to the weather to avoid discomfort on your shoots.
+And there are a few tools and accessories that aren’t related to the weather but are handy to have.

 This article will take you through all the landscape photography accessories you’ll need.

 The right clothing is essential.
 You need to carefully select your items so that you can be outdoors for an extended time without your jacket or base layer bothering you.

 For landscape photography, you’ll need to prepare nearly all items.
 That means choosing everything from the right footwear and socks to a hat and sun protection.

 The smartest way to dress is to wear three layers of clothing.
 That’s because the weather can change fairly quickly.
 And if it does, you’ll be able to add or remove layers as necessary.

 The layering system itself is very flexible and, depending on what you wear, can suit any environment.
 You won’t need to remove or add layers every five minutes.

 The bottom layer removes sweat, the middle layer keeps warmth and continues to remove moisture, and the outer layer must be wind and rainproof for the best protection.
 There can also be a shell layer on top to improve wind resistance.